gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 | The guess number needs to be compared with the secret number.
 | The function, **check_guess(secret_num, guess)**, returns True if the **secret_num** and the **guess** match.
 It returns False if they don't match.
 | Visual feedback is added via images: YES for correct, arrows to hint at the guess direction.
-| When wrong, the guess number needs to be reshown after the feedback, as a reminder of the last guess.
+| When wrong, the guess number needs to be re-shown after the feedback, as a reminder of the last guess.

 | The code is scaffolded below, but needs completion.